content-optimizer-gmbh/mautic-doi-plugin/README.md

 {doi_url}
 ````

-Otherwise, your email don't need to be special in any way.
+Otherwise, your email doesn't need to be special in any way.

 Next create a new form.
 In the actions section, add a new action "Manage DOUBLE OPTIN (DOI) confirmation via email".
 This is the action provided by the plugin.